This article will give you an overview of the main features in Gaia GPS.

 Plan a route

 The website is designed to make trip planning easier.
-Take advantage of the larger computer screen to plan routes and then sync them to mobile app.
+Take advantage of the larger computer screen to plan routes and then sync them to the mobile app.

 Read more about creating routes here: Create and Measure Routes on gaiagps.com